RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.aqueduct_client.md

   name:
   The name of the newly created flow.
+  artifacts:
+  All the artifacts that you care about computing.
+These artifacts are guaranteed to be computed.
+Additional artifacts may also be computed if they are upstream dependencies.
+  metrics:
+  All the metrics that you would like to compute.
+If not supplied, we will implicitly include all metrics computed on artifacts in the flow.
+  checks:
+  All the checks that you would like to compute.
+If not supplied, we will implicitly include all checks computed on artifacts in the flow.
   description:
   A description for the new flow.
 - `schedule` - A cron expression specifying the cadence that this flow